 Target based optimization

-Country, category, and other targeting can be optimized through using the optimization tool.
+Country targeting and traffic source can be optimized through using the optimization tool.
 This tool provides the specific breakdown of campaign traffic, allowing you to pinpoint high performing targeting opportunities and focus your spend on these opportunities.

 After your campaign has received sufficient traffic, click on the “Optimize” button, located under the campaigns settings menu.
 This brings up the optimize window.
 Using this tool you can view the performance of each individual targeting option initially selected for your campaign.

 By default, the initially selected targeting options are set to “Auto Managed”.
 Based on your performance metrics, if a specific area is not performing for your campaign, you can choose to change the status to excluded, to stop ads from being served there.

 You can also change the status of any targeting option to “Forced”.
 When set to “Forced” ONLY that targeted option will receive traffic.
 Any others set to “Auto Managed” will not receive traffic if another targeting option is set to “Forced”.
 It is recommended that you exclude under-performing areas, instead of forcing the higher performing ones.

 In order to effectively use target-based optimization, we recommend that advertisers include the desired tokens in their campaign landing URL, analyze their performance by targeting option and include Leadbolt conversion tracking where possible in landing pages.